elonmasai7/opyrator.p/Readme.md

 ## Contribution

 - Pull requests are encouraged and always welcome.
-Read our [contribution guidelines](https://github.com/elonmasai7/opyrator.py/blob/main/.github/CODE_OF_CONDUCT.md.md) and check out [help-wanted](https://github.com/ml-tooling/opyrator/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3A"help+wanted"+sort%3Areactions-%2B1-desc+) issues.
+Read our [contribution guidelines](https://github.com/elonmasai7/opyrator.py/blob/main/.github/CODE_OF_CONDUCT.md.md) and check out
-- Submit Github issues for any [feature request and enhancement](https://github.com/ml-tooling/opyrator/issues/new?assignees=&labels=feature&template=02_feature-request.md&title=), [bugs](https://github.com/ml-tooling/opyrator/issues/new?assignees=&labels=bug&template=01_bug-report.md&title=), or [documentation](https://github.com/ml-tooling/opyrator/issues/new?assignees=&labels=documentation&template=03_documentation.md&title=) problems.
 - By participating in this project, you agree to abide by its [Code of Conduct](https://github.com/elonmasai7/opyrator.p/blob/main/.github/CODE_OF_CONDUCT.md).
 - The [development section](#development) below contains information on how to build and test the project after you have implemented some changes.